 Is money therefore to question?
 No not money itself, but how the value of products and services is being measured, because the current monetary system attaches the wrong values to the right things.
-We need a proper value-measurement to reflect long-term impact of a product or service in its price (e.g. in an E2E view and forward looking view).
+We need a proper value-measurement to reflect long-term impact of a product or service in its price (e.g. in an E2E view, forward looking view and long-term pricing).
 A system is needed where the value of a product should not be based purely on supply and demand – but by the value of products or services for a society.
 So the value of goods shall be re-adjusted according to the value of a product or service for society, i.e. from a long-term perspective.

 If you would extend the pricing based on supply and demand with a correction factor for longterm or societal impact, you would overcome the current price-fixing purely on supply and demand with taxes impacting the behaviour.